Riedeman/cryptopro/README.md

 ### Getting Started

-There are multiple levels of arbitraging available from Level 1: Spectator Mode to Level 4: OCD.
+There are multiple levels of arbitraging available from **Level 1: Spectator Mode** to **Level 4: OCD**.
 No account information is required to get started.
 The steps to get up and running are:

 -   Install dependencies (Node and MySQL)
 -   Create the database and data